|SIYE Time:12:01 on 13th August 2022|

 ‘Thanks, Jacqui.
 That’s what I thought, too.
 I’ll discuss it with Harry,’ Ginny said.
 ‘See you tomorrow.
 C’mon, kids.’
 She waved farewell and began walking up the road to Drakeshaugh.
 I watched her go.
 Her bright red hair was whipping in the autumnal wind as she pushed the buggy containing Al and Lily up the hill, with James chattering happily at her side.

-As the week progressed Amanda’s hints that she’d like an invitation to Drakeshaugh had become as subtle as a four-year-old’s.
+As the week progressed Amanda’s hints that she’d like an invitation to Drakeshaugh had become as subtle as the average four-year-old’s.
 Even Mary, who had changed tactics and was now trying to be pleasant to Ginny, was becoming embarrassed by Amanda’s behaviour.

 I was certain that Mary’s change had come about because James had told everyone that there was going to be a party at Drakeshaugh.
 Mary was cross-examining me about it when Ginny arrived.
 I’d been explaining that James was probably talking about a birthday party for an old friend of the Potters.